 Selection of Operators for Endowment Farm Real Estate

 Operators of endowment properties will be selected through a ‘best candidate approach’.
-This approach assesses potential farm operators based on a wide range of factors, including farming experience, land stewardship, educational background and financial capabilities.
+This approach assesses potential farm operators based on a wide range of factors, including farming experience, land stewardship, center of operations location, educational background and financial capabilities.
 The intent of the farm operating selection process is to achieve the best long-term stewardship and value of the endowments and best serve the interest of our donors.
 Typically an instance of operator change will be precipitated by a retirement or non-performance event.
 Farm operators may be retained on a multi-year operating agreement assuming satisfactory performance.

 Farm Real Estate Operating Agreements